afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

 11) when click on the same channel list than why this one

-No messages yet
+"No messages yet

-Start the conversation!
+Start the conversation!"

-instead of showing the fresh data or same data
+instead of showing the fresh data or same data but i want to when click again and again on the same channel_list than make sure show the fresh data

 12) the mention and reaction   feature should be handled in the professional way (now there are some issues with the both , in the reaction feature there should be proper mentioned user name and emoji used in the reaction) just like the whatsapp handle the mention user and make sure the mention feature can applied to all the channels other than one to one channels  (with type dm and client-support) and reaction should also be working well and implemented well without any error